MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L06_Export_data.md

 --------

 You are a functional consultant working on the Fabrikam project.
 Your client wants to export some data form the CDS environment.
-In this practice, you will see two ways to accomplish the task.

 Exercise 1 – Export Data
 ------------------------

-In this exercise, you will export data from the maker portal and from the model-driven application.
+In this exercise, you will export data from the maker portal.

 ### Task 1 – Portal Export